epomatti/azure-servicebus-java-sdk-processor-client-lock/README.md

 Requirements:

 - JDK 17
-- Latest Maven (must be compatible with Java 17)
+- Latest Maven
-- Service Bus namespace with a Queue
+- Service Bus namespace with a queue

 Set an environment variable with your connection string: